How to keep cool when walking in the summer

 A real must on a truly hot day is a hat, to keep the sun off your head.
 And if you are like me and appear to have less hair up top each year, then it’s so easy to burn the top of your head before you know it.

-If you have an old loose cotton hat you can soak this in cold water to keep your head cool.
 If it’s really old you may consider cutting a few holes in it to release heat.
 I’d recommend removing whilst in shaded woods to give your head chance to breathe without the sun baking you from top down.

 Bandanas are also great in the heat for keeping you cool.
 When you pass a stream or lake you can dip the bandana into the water and then put it round your neck or head.
 That will help you keep cool whilst you walk.
 You could even wet yours before you head off to ensure you get a good start to your walk in the heat.